Indellient/liftoff-modern-application-automation/README.md

 ### Example 4, Part 2: Application Build Pipeline

 Similar to the previous pipelines, this pipeline builds an updated version of a previous package.
 This pipeline builds a verison of [infra-linux-base-applications](habitat-plans/infra-linux-base-applications-with-hardening) that loads a hardening package (`infra-linux-hardening`) on each of the nodes.
-Taililng the log, we can see that this is accomplished through a Chef Infra Client run.
+Tailing the log, we can see that this is accomplished through a Chef Infra Client run.

 ### Example 4, Part 3: Updating Configuration for Infra Linux Hardening

-Similar to the Inspec service, update the configuration for the hardening package through the bastion.
+Similar to the InSpec service, update the configuration for the hardening package through the bastion.
 Create another token in Automate and fill out `infra-linux-hardening-config-example.toml`.
 Once again, apply this through the bastion, ensuring to re-use the session where `HAB_CTL_SECRET` was exported:

 ```bash
 $ hab config apply --remote-sup <bastion-fqdn> infra-linux-hardening.default <version-number> <path-to-toml>